No. 83; September 2016

 - The Individuals with Disabilities Education Act (IDEA) (1975)

 - Section 504 of the Rehabilitation Act of 1973

-Different states have different criteria for eligibility, services available, and procedures for implementing these laws.
-It is important for parents to be aware of these laws and related regulations in their particular area.
+Different states have different criteria for eligibility, services available, and procedures for each of these laws.
+It is important for parents to be aware of these laws and how they are applied in their state.

-IDEA is a federal law (1975, amended by the Office of Special Education Programs in 1997) that governs all special education services for children in the United States.
-Under IDEA, in order for a child to be eligible for special education, they must be in one of the following categories:
+IDEA is a federal law (1975, amended in 2004) that governs all special education services for children in the United States.
+Under IDEA, in order for a child to be eligible for special education, they must have issues in one of the following categories:

 - vision and hearing impairments

 - developmental delays (including speech and language difficulties)

 - other health impairments